KristiGourlay/Oxybeeron/README.md

 Model 1: Spotlight Recommender Model (Collaborative)

 For the first model I used the Spotlight Recommender system.
 The precision at K was .18 after tuning parameters.
 The recommendations seemed to be skewed by the data compiling decisions I had made.
-For none super users, it would only recommend those 20 beers thats were part of the Beer Form.
+For none super users, it was prone to recommending those 20 beers thats were part of the Beer Form.

 Model 2: KNN Model (Collaborative)